alton246/Air_Sea_Momentun_Exchange_Open_Ocean/README.md

 Alton Daley adaley17@uw.edu

-This repository contains the plotting scripts for the publications based on Hurricane Earl 2010.
+This repository contains the plotting scripts for the "Air-Sea Momentum Exchange with Explicit Wind-Wave-Current Coupling and Effects on Hurricane Structure and Impacts" publication.